Child Abduction Is Not Funny

 "Child Abduction Is Not Funny" is the eleventh episode of the sixth season of the American animated television series South Park and the 90th episode of the series overall.
 It originally aired on July 24, 2002.
 This episode mocks kidnapping, moral panics, and the Mongol conquest of China.
-The episode was also the last to feature Tweek as the "fourth friend" alongside Stan, Kyle and Cartman.
+The episode was also the last to feature Tweek as the "fourth friend" alongside Stan, Kyle and Cartman; as Kenny partially returned to the group through the possession of Cartman, starting in the following episode "A Ladder to Heaven".
+Kenny officially returned to the show at the end of the Season 6 finale "Red Sleigh Down".

 In the episode, the parents of South Park hire the owner and operator of the local City Wok, Mr. Tuong Lu Kim, to build a Great Wall around the city to protect their children from kidnappers.
 Just as Mr. Tuong Lu Kim almost finishes the wall, Mongolians arrive to try to break through.
 When a study reveals that nine out of ten abduction cases are committed by the mother or the father, the parents send their kids out on their own, so they won't have a fear of being kidnapped by their parents.

 In the summer of 2013, fans voted "Child Abduction Is Not Funny" as the best episode of Season 6.